Skip to content

 For the standalone SME, the answer is usually reassuring — carry on with your Corporate Tax obligations and leave the CbCR and Pillar Two literature on the shelf.
 For the group, the message is to get organised early: map the structure, document intercompany dealings as they happen, and keep every filing telling the same story.
 The businesses that struggle with BEPS are rarely the ones that lack sophistication; they are the ones that discovered the obligation late and tried to catch up under pressure.

-Velmont Crest is a DED-licensed UAE accounting firm providing advisory and preparation support across the areas BEPS touches — transfer pricing documentation, Country-by-Country Reporting support and corporate tax services for mainland and free zone businesses.
+Velmont Crest is a DED-licensed UAE accounting firm and an authorised channel partner of Meydan Free Zone and RAKEZ, providing advisory and preparation support across the areas BEPS touches — transfer pricing documentation, Country-by-Country Reporting support and corporate tax services for mainland and free zone businesses.
 Read more on our insights hub or get in touch via our contact page.

 Disclaimer: Velmont Crest is a DED-licensed accounting firm providing advisory, preparation and compliance support services.
 We are not a law firm, a tax agent representing clients before the FTA, or a licensed financial-services provider.
 BEPS, Corporate Tax, transfer pricing and Pillar Two rules are detailed and evolve frequently — verify thresholds, deadlines and filing requirements against current FTA guidance, the UAE Ministry of Finance and OECD materials before acting, and consult a qualified professional for advice specific to your group’s circumstances.